LG G Watch

 The original Flappy Bird was pulled by its creator after many millions of downloads due to its overwhelming success - but now it’s back (as promised), and it brought some friends along The new Flappy Birds Family is available now, however it’s currently only on Amazon Fire TV.

 Dodging pipes as a pixelated bird remains the objective, however now you can do it in a split-screen two-player mode on the television, and with a button instead of tapping a touch screen.
-Due to its platform of choice, UK players don’t currently have a way to check it out, but perhaps creator Dong Nguyen will see fit to spread the love to phones once more.
+Due to its platform of choice, local players don’t currently have a way to check it out, but perhaps creator Dong Nguyen will see fit to spread the love to phones once more.

 Brazil pro league out of FIFA 15